edx/frontend-i18n/README.rst

     name // The localized name of the language
   }

-The list is sorted alphabetically in the current locale.
-This is useful for select dropdowns primarily.
+The list should be sorted alphabetically in the current locale (but see `ARCH-878 <https://openedx.atlassian.net/browse/ARCH-878>`_).
+This is useful for populating a dropdown.

 .. |Build Status| image:: https://api.travis-ci.org/edx/frontend-i18n.svg?branch=master